-Eligible students who live more than 2.5 miles away from college, and have travel costs that are not covered by the 16+ Oyster Zip card, may be eligible for a weekly payment towards travel costs.
+Eligible students who live more than 1 hour away from college via. bus route, and have travel costs that are not covered by the 16+ Oyster Zip card, may be eligible for a weekly payment towards travel costs.
 Any travel award will be based on the most cost-effective method of travel, and will be paid to the student's bank account on a weekly basis, subject to the student achieving 90% attendance over the previous week.